anwarmamat/cmsc330fall18-public/p0/README.md

 * Open `~/.profile` (or the file mentioned above) in your text editor (probably emacs).
 * Add ``eval `opam config env` `` (these are **backticks** located to the left of the 1 key, not single quotes).
 * Save the file and run `source ~/.profile` (or the file mentioned above).

+We want to make sure that we have the correct version of OCaml.
+We'll be using version 4.04.0.
+Run  `ocaml -version` to see which version you have.

+If the version is not 4.04.0, then use `opam switch 4.04.0` Don't forget to run the advertised ``eval `opam config env` `` to update your PATH accordingly.

+Then run `ocaml -version` to make sure it says 4.04.0

 Next, we will install the required OCaml packages through OPAM.